ClayFighter 63 1/3: Unlockable characters

 Sumo Santa is an evil doppelgänger of Santa Claus, dressed in little more than a loincloth.
-Megalomaniacal and power-hungry, Sumo Santa has conquered the North Pole and now views it as his domain, with only Frosty standing in his way.
+Characterized as megalomaniacal and power-hungry, Sumo Santa has conquered the North Pole and now views it as his domain, with Frosty the Snowman serving as his primary opponent.
 Despite his grotesque obesity, Sumo Santa is surprisingly agile and delights in using his massive bulk to flatten his opponents.

 Development

 ClayFighter 63⅓ was developed by Interplay Entertainment as part of its ClayFighter series, which originated on the Super NES.
 Initially titled ClayFighter 3, the project was produced by Jeremy Airey, who had worked on previous titles in the franchise, alongside designers Eric Hart and Rodney Relosa.
 The development team's goal was to create a legitimate fighting game while humorously parodying popular franchises in the genre, such as Street Fighter, Mortal Kombat, and Killer Instinct.
 Airey explained that the team aimed to replace the extreme violence of those games with gross or humorous actions: "Buckets of blood and gore get boring after a while.
 We want to make a game that stays fresh [...]
 We think this sort of thing works better than gore because each character has something unique and funny to show".

 Dissatisfied with the clay animation in ClayFighter 2, Interplay reached out to Danger Productions for the new game's character models and stop motion animation, as they had done with the original ClayFighter.
 Once Interplay's artists had sketched out the game's characters, Danger Productions transformed the illustrations into maquettes for plastic molds, which were then crafted into models using clay, foam, and wire.
 Interplay directed Danger Productions to film the models in various positions using stop motion photography with backlighting.
 Interplay then digitized the photographs and integrated the animation, sound, and player input using computer scripting tools.
 These tools had been created during the short production of ClayFighter 2 but were not fully refined until work began on this third entry in the series.

 Newer technology enabled Interplay to achieve the aesthetic they had originally envisioned for the ClayFighter series.
 Development initially began for the 3DO M2 but later transitioned to the Nintendo 64.
 Airey and the development team found the N64's software development kit much easier to work with compared to the M2, although Airey expressed regret that the N64 lacked a CD-ROM drive.
 The N64 allowed the team to render characters within 3D environments while maintaining 24-bit color depth.
 Airey also mentioned that the team implemented "Spillits" (bits of clay that scatter in 3D space, akin to blood or impact stars in other games) when characters are hit.

 For the game's audio, Interplay brought in a sound director from Disney to record the character voice-overs, with a cast that included Rob Paulsen, Frank Welker, and Dan Castellaneta, among others.
 The team recorded 30 to 40 unique voice lines for each character.
 Additionally, the game features the voice of famous ring announcer Michael Buffer, who provides commentary throughout each round.